Rouble firms on higher risk sentiment and oil prices

 The rouble has received a significant boost from a U.S. Federal Reserve announcement last month that the central bank would aim for 2% inflation on average instead of making it a fixed objective.

-The new inflation policy will allow the Federal Reserve to keep rates steady for a long time, something that is seen as beneficial to risky assets.
+The new inflation policy will allow the Federal Reserve to keep rates steady for a long time, something seen as beneficial to risky assets.

-Promsvyazbank analyst Bogdan Zvarich expects the rouble to remain in the upper half of a range of 70-75 against the dollar over the next few days.

 The rouble has come under pressure recently from political risks linked to the crisis in Belarus and the suspected poisoning of Kremlin critic Alexei Navalny.